-Statistics show that less than 10% of the divorcing couples seek therapy, but benefits of marriage counseling before divorce are numerous.
+Marriage counseling statistics show that less than 10% of divorcing couples seek therapy, but the benefits of marriage counseling before divorce are numerous.
 In fact, it is important to undergo marriage counseling when you want a divorce.

 But, the question is do marriage counselors ever suggest divorce?
 If you still can’t decide whether you should seek marriage counseling before the divorce, here are five reasons to do it and to find the answer to the question, “Will a marriage counselor suggests divorce or help restore the broken relationship?”

-1. You will be sure whether you need or you don’t need a divorce
+1. You will be sure whether you need a divorce or not

-A lot of couples go to therapy to help them recover their marriage, but end up divorcing.
+A lot of couples go to therapy or counseling to help them repair their damaged marriage, but end up divorcing.
 Someone would say that the therapy didn’t work, but it’s actually the opposite of that.
-In many cases, the partners are trying to fix their relationship and what they should really do is get a divorce.
-Partners don’t realize that some bonds were not meant to be fixed, and some people don’t function the same when they are single and in marriage.

 When you go for counseling before a divorce, a good marriage counselor will show you how to fix your marriage, and if he or she realizes that a divorce is a better option for both partners, then he or she will tell you exactly that.

 2. You will learn how to communicate and understand your partner

 Methods that are used in therapy are most often based on communication.
-Counseling will help you learn how to talk, and understand your partner.
+Divorce counseling for couples will help them learn how to talk, and understand their partner.
 Learn his or her needs, wishes, emotions and issues.

-This is what marriage counseling is all about.
+Such are the benefits of marriage counseling.
 Most of the couples coping with problems that can’t be resolved by themselves lack communication, so basically learning how to talk to each other resolves marriage problems and then the divorce is no longer needed.

 3. You will secure better future for your children